 Why is fetal blood sampling done?

-Fetal blood sampling, or PUBS, is done at about 18 to 19 weeks of pregnancy to evaluate for several different fetal conditions.
-The test is typically used when less invasive tests or procedures, such as chorionic villus sampling (CVS) or amniocentesis, are unavailable or have not provided conclusive results.
+Fetal blood sampling, or PUBS, is done at any time after 18 weeks of pregnancy to evaluate for several different fetal conditions.

-PUBS is often used to diagnose blood disorders, like fetal anemia, but it can also diagnose fetal infections, such as toxoplasmosis, and certain genetic conditions.
-During the test, your doctor can perform a blood transfusion or deliver medications to your baby without inserting another needle.
+PUBS is often used to diagnose blood disorders, like fetal anemia, but it can also diagnose fetal infections, such as toxoplasmosis and certain genetic conditions.

-Since fetal blood sampling is an invasive procedure, it does come with some risks.
+Since this is an invasive procedure, it does come with some risks.
 These risks include:

 - Bleeding